 "I went down as usual, and after shutting off the water from the race I stepped into it, near the lower end, and there, upon the rock, about six inches beneath the surface of the water, I discovered the gold.
 I then collected four or five pieces and went up to Mr. Scott (who was working at the carpenter's bench making the mill wheel) and the pieces in my hand and said, 'I have found it.'

 I replied positively, 'I know it to be nothing else.'"

 1. Take a walk around the park and see the restored mill, plus twenty other historic buildings from the site where the Gold Rush began.

-and look at the exhibits that tell the story of the men who panned for
+2. Start your tour in the Gold Discovery Museum and Visitor Center and look at the exhibits that tell the story of the men who panned for gold.

 3. Take a gold panning lesson.
 Might come in handy later in life.